Hongyil1/Website-Database-Interaction-Tool/README.md

 -f is the file you want to input to the database<br>
 -hs is the host of your MySQL database<br>
 -u is the user of your database<br>
--p is the password
+-p is the password<br>
--db is the name of the database you want to create or use (if already exist) -tb is the name of table
+-db is the name of the database you want to create or use (if already exist)<br>
+-tb is the name of table<br>

 **For Sqlite version:**
 ```
 sudo python3 Main_SQLite.py -db mysqlite -tb my_table -f Final_result.csv
 ```
--db is the database file name
+-db is the database file name<br>
--tb is the table name
+-tb is the table name<br>
--f is the file you want to input to your database
+-f is the file you want to input to your database<br>

 5. Operate in the webpage